Sentry71/arcade/README.md

 - Take the books to the top of the screen, and drop them into an open tile without a book.
 - If the player character is hit, the character will switch and start again.
 (For example, if Mike is hit, Miriam will be next for the player to control.)
 - If a character is carrying a book when he/she is hit, the book will be dropped where the collision occurred.
-- When all five books are on the top of the screen, the player wins!
+- When all five books are at the top of the screen, the player wins!

 Game Controls
 ---